Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

 ## Create a Knowledge Store

-You can create a preconfigured knowledge store.
+You can create a preconfigured Knowledge Store.
 To do this, follow these steps:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu, select **Knowledge**.
 The Knowledge AI wizard will be opened.